Propaganistas/Laravel-Disposable-Email/README.md

     php artisan disposable:cache
     ```

-4. In your languages directory, add for each language an extra language line for the validator:
+4. (optional) In your languages directory, add for each language an extra language line for the validator:

 	```php
 	'indisposable' => 'Disposable email addresses are not allowed.',